ocicl/ocicl/README.md

 Systems managed by ``ocicl`` are maintained in github, at [https://github.com/ocicl](https://github.com/ocicl).
-Each system has its own source repo, with a ``README.org`` file contains everything required to build and publish to the OCI registry via github actions.
+Each system has its own source repo, with a ``README.org`` file containing everything required to build and publish to the OCI registry via github actions.

 The list of ocicl systems is always available at